 - Instruction – learn from dedicated faculty who have years of real-world, life-saving experience and are current practitioners.

-- Classroom 100% online with a 3-day consecutive skill session monthly.
+- Classroom 100% online with monthly skills session.
 Clinicals on-site;

 - State-of-the-art skills lab including 2 full-scale ambulance simulators, a full-scale motor vehicle, a wide range of manikins including Sim-Man™, Sim-Baby™, Mega-code Kid™, and industry-current equipment;